 About The Program

-The American Indian College Fund, through the Wakanyeja “Sacred Little Ones” – Tribal College Readiness and Success by Third Grade, is working to bring together tribal colleges, communities, educators, and families to address early learning disparities in Native communities.
-The initiative addresses the following five domains:
+Wakanyeja “Sacred Little Ones” was the first ECE program at the American Indian College Fund.
+The program worked to bring together tribal colleges, communities, educators, and families to address early learning disparities in Native communities during the years of 2011 to 2016.
+The initiative addressed the following five domains:

 - Improve cognitive and non-cognitive skill acquisition among American Indian children

 - Improve early childhood teacher education quality in Native communities by partnering with post-secondary teacher education programs at tribal colleges